IntersectionalityLGBTQIA+ Meet 4 Trans People Who Documented Their Transitions Online

 1. Jamal Siddiqui

 Jamal describes himself as “Indian, Muslim, Transman (Transgender man) and a nerd“.
 He first started documenting his transition a year ago on his Youtube channel.
 It started as an impulse for him as during his time of transition he was “shocked that there weren’t any Indian transgender people who had documented their transition”.
-Consequently, it made him think whether “transitioning was just a Western concept, yaha aisa hota bhi hai ya nahi (does this even happen in my country)“.
+Consequently, it made him think about whether “transitioning was just a Western concept, yaha aisa hota bhi hai ya nahi (does this even happen in my country)“.
 When he found resources in India and realized that he actually didn’t have to leave the country to transition, he thought it was important to let other people know that “mere jaise bhi kissi ne transition kara hai (someone just like me – Indian – has also transitioned)” to do away with the stigma attached with it.
 When his first video came out, he was surprised at the number of responses he got, specifically asking for names of doctors, lawyers, etc. who could help in transitioning.
 This made him realize that he “needs to do this more seriously” and thus his journey of documentation started.

 Jamal’s first video about his transition on his channel